SharpSeeEr/vue-component-lib-starter/README.md

 #### Dependencies

 In [package.json](package.json), Vue and PrimeVue are declared in both `peerDependencies` and `devDependencies`.
-The former requires the client app to add these dependencies, and the later makes it easier to setup this library by simply running `npm install`.
+The former requires the client app to add these dependencies, and the latter makes it easier to setup the library by simply running `npm install`.